cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 breathing cycle during normal quiet breathing.
 For a healthy 70 kg adult, the tidal volume is 540 ml per breath.
 The tidal volume can be calculated by numerically integrating the volumetric flow rate of inspired air flowing through the trachea.
-The %BioGears %Respiratory Model calculates the tidal volume by taking the difference between the maximum and minimum total lung volumes during each breathing cycle.
+The %Respiratory Model calculates the tidal volume by taking the difference between the maximum and minimum total lung volumes during each breathing cycle.

 Figure 7 depicts the typical lung volume waveform for multiple breathing cycles.
-The %BioGears %Respiratory Model outputs the value of V<sub>T</sub> for each breathing cycle.
+The %Respiratory Model outputs the value of V<sub>T</sub> for each breathing cycle.
 Figure 7 presents the plot of the total lung volume and V<sub>T</sub> as a function of time.